Flood recovery funding – essential information

 Eligibility

-• There will be no exceptions process.
+• There was no exceptions process.

-There will be a flat rate payment, set in bands according to farm size.
+The plan was for a flat rate payment, set in bands according to farm size.
 The minimum payment amount eligible farmers will receive is £2,895, up to a maximum of £25,000.

 Find out more: GOV.UK | Farming Recovery Fund expanded.